vishyp/twitter/readme.md

 - [X] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

 #### My Tweak
-- [X] Added a Side Play button for Tweets.
-When clicked, it lets you play through the last 20 tweets from the author.
+- [X] Added a Play button for Tweets.
+When clicked, it lets you play through the last 20 tweets from the author in the same row, without leaving the screen!
+I've illustrated it for one of the rows, though it's simple to extend it if the UX makes sense.

 ### Walkthrough